 Memorial Day.
 A designated Federal holiday, the name signifies a specific day set aside annually to memorialize and honor those who died while serving in the United States Armed Forces.
 Earliest observances of the day pre-date the Civil War.
-In my younger years, I recall hearing the day referred to as "Decoration Day."
-That was… Continue reading In Remembrance …

 In our family, we also commemorate this day as the 73rd wedding anniversary of my Beloved’s parents.
 With grateful hearts and thankfulness to God, we salute both my in-laws’ union and the historic beginnings of our United States.